elybin/Color_Detector_from_Image_with_Python/README.md

 2. Argparse : Ggenerates help and usage messages and issues errors when users give the program invalid arguments. (pip install argparse)
 3. OpenCV : OpenCV is a library of programming functions mainly aimed at real-time computer vision. (pip install opencv-python)

+# Commentary
+you can modify this script to detect color from a video

 # Example Result

 ```